gueratomik/gloss3d/index.md

 ### Texturing

-- Use your own texture image or generate procedural ones.
+- Draw your own texture, use a random image or generate procedural ones.

 ![Image](http://velotrip.free.fr/Gloss3D_with_LIPS.png)